GoogleCloudPlatform/flask-talisman/README.rst

 -  Sets Flask's session cookie to ``httponly``, preventing JavaScript from being able to access its content.
 CSRF via Ajax uses a separate cookie and should be unaffected.
+-  Sets Flask's session cookie to ``Lax``, preventing the cookie to be leaked in CSRF-prone request methods.
 -  Sets
    `X-Frame-Options <https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options>`_
    to ``SAMEORIGIN`` to avoid